 Frightened new cat:

 If you have just adopted a kitten or cat, it can take him a little time to adjust to his new surroundings.
 Kittens may be missing their mum and littermates.
 This is perfectly normal and usually, settles within a few days.
-You can help the process along by offering him a safe and secure place to sleep with a warm hot water bottle (wrapped in a towel to prevent him getting burned), and try placing a ticking clock close by which can remind him of mum.
+Help the process along by offering him a safe and secure place to sleep with a warm hot water bottle.
+Place a ticking clock close by which can remind him of his mother’s heartbeat.

 Adult cats can take a little longer to settle into a new home, so give it time.
 Again, I recommend you use play and food therapy to win his trust and confidence.